 Topic: Labor day

-Washington, D.C. – Labor Day, the first Monday in September, is a creation of the labor movement and is dedicated to the social and economic achievements of American workers.
+Washington, D.C. – On the first Monday in September, Labor Day is observed.
+It is a creation of the labor movement and is dedicated to the social and economic achievements of American workers.

 It constitutes a yearly national tribute to the contributions workers have made to the strength, prosperity, and well-being of our country.